FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 SF: It’s important to know whether the machine is a 2D mammogram machine or a 3D.
 It’s not readily apparent whether it’s one or the other, and so patients may not know which machine that they are getting their mammogram.

-MT: Now, how do you want people– how do you like people to connect with you [inaudible]?
+MT: Now, how do you want people — how do you like people to connect with you?

-SF: People can contact me at– to go to Northwestern Memorial Hospital’s website and they certainly can look me up and I’d be happy to explain more.
+SF: People can contact me at — to go to Northwestern Memorial Hospital’s website and they certainly can look me up and I’d be happy to explain more.

 MT: Now, where can people find more information about this technology?